RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 2. The actor is updated less frequently than the critics, improving stability.
 3. Noise is added to target actions, preventing exploitation of Q-function approximation errors.

 Research has demonstrated TD3's superior performance across various continuous control benchmarks.
-In Walker2d environments, TD3 achieves average returns of 4682.82 ± 539.64 compared to DDPG's 3098.11, representing a significant improvement in both performance and stability.
+In Walker2d environments, TD3 achieves average returns of 4682.82 ± 539.64 compared to DDPG's 3098.11 (Fujimoto et al., 2018), representing a significant improvement in both performance and stability.

 ### 2.5 Emerging Approaches: Transformers in RL